Satoszi/Seq-classification-pytorch/README.md

 Possible improvements:

-There are many ways and things to improve.

 * The dataset can be balanced.
 I did not do this since the probability of occurrence of digit 4 in sequence of 10 digits with avg length = 10 and std = 3 (where min length = 3 and max length = 30) is about 61%, so the dataset is not unbalanced significantly.
 * Pretrained network can be used (such as VGG, resnet, mobilenet) before LSTM layers.